DeutscheSoft/AWML/README.md

 * `value` - the default value, if none is set in the corresponding backend (optional)
 * `format` - option format for default value (optional)
 * `partial` - accept partial values for list bindings
-* `prevent-default` - If set, the event handler of the toolkit event will return false.
+* `prevent-default` - If set, the event handler of the AUX event will return false.
 This will prevent the default action of that event handler.
 What this default action is depends on the widget.
 * `receive-delay` - Time in milliseconds for which value changes from the